 Email firstname.lastname@example.org to let us know what activity you would prefer, and which races you are in, so we can schedule around it.
 We hope to slot people in for no more than 2 volunteer slots to allow everyone the opportunity to mix and mingle.
 Volunteer positions are:

-Bib Collector (1 per event) Stands just past the finish line and ensures that we get our bibs back
+Bib Collector (1 per event) – stands just past the finish line and ensures that we get our bibs back

-Registration Help (1-2 people, 8:30-9 am) – ensures people sign a waiver and register for the appropriate event(s)
+Registration Help (1-2 people, 8:30-9 am) – collects funds, ensures people sign a waiver and registers for the appropriate event